renantb/bookmarker/README.md

 # Bookmarker LocalStorage App

-Simple application for bookmarking webistes.
+This is a simple application for bookmarking websites.
 This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial.
 It uses localStorage for storing bookmarks.
-This project was build with vanilla Javascript
+This project was built with vanilla Javascript

 ### Version
 1.0.0